irmen/Pyro4/docs/source/clientcode.rst

 The valid choices are the names of the serializer from the list mentioned above.
 If you're using pickle or dill, and need to control the protocol version that is used, you can do so with the ``PICKLE_PROTOCOL_VERSION`` or ``DILL_PROTOCOL_VERSION`` config items.
+If you're using cloudpickle, you can control the protocol version with ``PICKLE_PROTOCOL_VERSION`` as well.
 By default Pyro will use the highest one available.

 It is possible to override the serializer on a particular proxy.
 This allows you to connect to one server